chinapedia/wikipedia.abstract.en/Page/Sect.md

 The Shia, on the other hand, first developed Kaysanism, which in turn divided into three major groupings known as Fivers, Seveners and Twelvers.
 The Zaydis separated first.
 The non-Zaydis are initially called as "Rafida Groups."
 These Rafidis were later divided into two sub-groups known as Imamiyyah and Batiniyyah.[18]

 -   The "Imami-Shi'a" later brought into existence Ja'fari jurisprudence.
-Akhbarism, Usulism, and Shaykhism were all ensued as variations of "Ja'fari fiqh," while Alawites and Alevis who are not the strict followers of "Ja'farism" are developed separately from the teachings of _Ithna'ashari Imāms._Ghardaia02.jpg valley in Sahara is home of the Ibadi religious sect]]
+Akhbarism, Usulism, and Shaykhism were all ensued as variations of "Ja'fari fiqh," while Alawites and Alevis who are not the strict followers of "Ja'farism" are developed separately from the teachings of _Ithna'ashari Imāms._ valley in Sahara is home of the Ibadi religious sect]]
 -   Batiniyya groups, on the other hand, were divided into two sub-groups known as Seveners and Ismā'īlīs.
 Qarmatians who did not follow the Fatimid Caliphate were branched from the Seveners.
 Those groups of Batiniyya who followed the Fatimids are the ancestors of today's Ismā'īlīs.
 Druze was emerged as an offshoot of Ismāʿīlism at the beginning of the 11th Century.
 Isma'ilism at the end of the 11th Century split into two major branches known as Nizārī Ismā'īlī _(Assassins of Alamut)_ and Musta’li Ismaili.
 As a result of the assassination of Fatimid Caliph Al-Amir bi-Ahkami'l-Lah, Mustaali was once more again divided into Hafizis and Taiyabi Ismailis _(Dawoodis, Sulaymanis and Alavis)_
 -   The Khawarij were initially divided into five major branches: Sufris, Azariqa, Najdat, Adjarites and Ibadis.